vaginessa/dns-wiki/DNS.md

 How can I gather DNS (A/AAA/...) requests?
 -----------

 > All AOSP based ROMs coming with TCPdump as binary included.
-So you can just use this to show what's going on, there are several [Tutorial](http://www.kandroid.org/online-pdk/guide/tcpdump.html) and [documents](http://inst.eecs.berkeley.edu/~ee122/fa06/projects/tcpdump-2up.pdf) available.
+So we can just use this to show what's going on behind, there are several [Tutorials](http://www.kandroid.org/online-pdk/guide/tcpdump.html) and [documents](http://inst.eecs.berkeley.edu/~ee122/fa06/projects/tcpdump-2up.pdf) available to handling TCPdump.
 If this is to complicated for you, you can just grab AdAway (needs root) and use there own TCPDump/dnsmasq/libpcap interface to list all requests - it also provides an interface to add them to your hosts or to an separate white-/blacklist.

-// Android use a kind of BIND (which inclused "dig").
+// Android use a kind of BIND (which includes "dig").

-How do I know if my applications are leaking DNS?](#
+How do I know if my applications are leaking DNS?
 -----------

-A very detailed answer what DNS (Domain Name System) is can be found over [here](https://trac.torproject.org/projects/tor/wiki/doc/DnsResolver).

 There are several ways, the most easiest way is to visit some webpages that automatically detect what is your current DNS, like:
 * [DNS Leak Test | dnsleaktest.com](https://www.dnsleaktest.com/)